elisehellwig/elisehellwig/README.md

-### Hi there 👋
+### Hi!

 I am a data scientist with a foundation in applied math, ecology, and population modeling.
 I have experience in a wide range of disciplines including high dimensional data.
 I work mostly with R and python, but I am also familier with SQL and have been known to ocasionally write bits of code in C++.
 I specialize in spatial data analysis and visualization, statistical analysis design and implementation.
+I have mentorship and communication training as well as extensive experience working and communicating with people of diverse backgrounds.

 I currently work at in affordable housing at the California Housing Finance Agency.
-I run CalHFA's [Bond Recycling Program](https://www.calhfa.ca.gov/multifamily/programs/index.htm#bond) and manage the Agency's spatial data and spatial data analysis needs.
+I run CalHFA's [Bond Recycling Program](https://www.calhfa.ca.gov/multifamily/programs/index.htm#bond) and manage the Agency's spatial data and data analysis needs.

 ### Project Groupings